jeanctech/ui-components-jct/readme.md

-# Svelte + Vite.js
+# Svelte +- Vite.js

-This template should help get you started developing with Svelte in Vite.
+This template should help get you started developing with Svelte in Vite.js

 ## Recommended Ide Setup